gguuss/DietyOS/README.md

   * Mastery
 * Shakesphere
 * The Highly Sensitive Person
+* The Red Queen Theory
+* The Selfish Gene - Richard Dawkins
 * The subtle art of not giving a fuck

 ## Fantasy books for understanding justice and power